Connect with us

 Fred Jackson Went From 5’6″ Third-Stringer to Racking Up 8,643 Yards in the NFL

-Fred Jackson went from undersized high school backup to NFL running back
+Fred Jackson went from undersized high school backup to Division 3 running back to NFL stud.

 Fred Jackson played high school football for a powerhouse program in Arlington, Texas.